check-spelling/owncloud-ocis/docs/ocis/_index.md

 The below diagram shows the core concepts that are the foundation for the new architecture:
 - End user devices can fetch the list of *storage spaces* a user has access to, by querying one or multiple *storage space registries*.
 The list contains a unique endpoint for every *storage space*.
 - [*Storage space registries*]({{< ref "../extensions/storage/terminology#storage-space-registries" >}}) manage the list of storage spaces a user has access to.
-They may subscrible to *storage spaces* in order to receive notifications about changes on behalf of an end users mobile or desktop client.
+They may subscribe to *storage spaces* in order to receive notifications about changes on behalf of an end users mobile or desktop client.
 - [*Storage spaces*]({{< ref "../extensions/storage/terminology#storage-spaces" >}}) represent a collection of files and folders.
 A users personal files are a *storage space*, a group or project drive is a *storage space*, and even incoming shares are treated and implemented as *storage spaces*.
 Each with properties like owners, permissions, quota and type.
 - [*Storage providers*]({{< ref "../extensions/storage/terminology#storage-providers" >}}) can hold multiple *storage spaces*.
 At an oCIS instance, there might be a dedicated *storage provider* responsible for users personal storage spaces.
 There might be multiple, sharing the load or there might be just one, hosting all types of *storage spaces*.